GrayPockets/GiftItToMe_Cooks/README.md

-# GrayPockets - Gift It To Me - Fixes
+# GrayPockets - Gift It To Me - Cooks

 ## Description

-This mod fixes several items in "Gift It To Me"
+This mod cooks several items in "Gift It To Me"

-* Support Barbarian Clans game mode.
+* Support Barbarian Clans game mode

 ## Mod Support